bachnxhedspi/java-course/docs/programme/maven.md

   ```
   mvn dependency:tree | pbcopy
   ```
-  // pbcopy pipeline for getting the result to clipboard
+  _pbcopy pipeline for getting the result to clipboard_
 * Explore Effective POM and find all the default sections that were applied to your project.
 Even those that you didn't explicitly write.
   ```